Temporary Public Policy on Medical Exam Exemption

 Has submitted to an Immigration Medical Examination within five years prior to the coming into effect of this temporary public policy;

 The Department has a record of that Immigration Medical Examination, and the most recent examination submitted to was assessed and coded as:

 M1: indicating they pose no danger to public health and public safety;

 M3 (except where they have been assessed and coded as “TR only” or “EDE only”): indicating they have a health condition present but are not expected to place an excessive demand on health or social services; or

 M2 or M2/3 (except where they have been assessed and coded as “TR only” or “EDE only”): indicating they are a potential risk to public health, but they have complied with their requirement to report to provincial/territorial health authorities for medical surveillance; and

 Has not resided or stayed for a total period in excess of six months in an area that the Minister determines has a higher incidence of serious communicable disease than Canada (https://www.canada.ca/en/immigration-refugees-citizenship/services/application/medical-police/medical-exams/requirements-temporary-residents/country-requirements.html ）) within the year prior to the coming into effect of this temporary public policy.

 To speak to a customer support agent (Hours of Operation: 9AM-5PM EST), you can click on the “Help” on the bottom right of any page on our website.

 For FAQs about visa and immigration programs in Canada, click here.

-To check your eligibility for visa and immigration programs in Canada, please sign up for an account and complete our eligibility check here.
+To check your eligibility for visa and immigration programs in Canada, click here.